-As of June 30, 2014, PGE had no borrowings outstanding under the revolving credit facilities, no commercial paper outstanding, and \$9 million of letters of credit issued.
-As of June 30, 2014, the aggregate available capacity under the revolving credit facilities was \$691 million.
+As of September 30, 2014, PGE had no borrowings outstanding under the revolving credit facilities, no commercial paper outstanding, and \$9 million of letters of credit issued.
+As of September 30, 2014, the aggregate available capacity under the revolving credit facilities was \$691 million.

-Additionally, the Company has two letters of credit facilities under which it may issue letters of credit in an aggregate amount not to exceed \$60 million .
-As of June 30, 2014, the Company had \$54 million of letters of credit issued, with an aggregate available capacity under the letters of credit facilities of \$6 million.
+Additionally, the Company has two letters of credit facilities under which it may issue letters of credit in an aggregate amount not to exceed \$60 million.
+As of September 30, 2014, the Company had \$55 million of letters of credit issued.

 Long-term Debt.
-During the first half of 2014, PGE entered into two long-term debt transactions, which are described below.
+During the nine months ended September 30, 2014, PGE entered into two long-term debt transactions, which are described below.

-• In May, PGE entered into an unsecured credit agreement with certain financial institutions, under which, the Company may obtain four separate term loans in an aggregate principal amount of \$305 million .
+• In May, PGE entered into an unsecured credit agreement with certain financial institutions, under which, the Company may obtain four separate term loans in an aggregate principal amount of \$305 million.
 During the second quarter of 2014, PGE obtained three \$75 million term loans, for an aggregate amount of \$225 million.
-The Company obtained the fourth term loan in the amount of \$80 million on July 21, 2014.
-The interest rate for the loans is LIBOR plus 70 basis points.
+The Company obtained the fourth term loan in the amount of \$80 million during the third quarter of 2014.
+The interest rate for the loans is floating based on LIBOR plus 70 basis points.